-Lydia Lull, the youngest daughter of early Ipswich resident Thomas Lull, Sr and his wife Elizabeth, married William Caldwell.
+Lydia Lull, the youngest daughter of Thomas Lull, Sr and his wife Elizabeth, married William Caldwell in 1714.
 He was the third son of John Caldwell II (Son of John and Sarah Dillingham Caldwell) and Sarah Foster to marry into the Lull Family.
-The wives of his brothers, John and Jacob, were her neices, being the daughters of Thomas Lull Jr. The homes of the two families sat almost across from each other on High Street.
-William Caldwell and Elizabeth raised their family in the old Lull house was taken down in about 1890, and the Caldwell family grew, with many of the family homes, including the original William Caldwell house still standing.
+The wives of his brothers, John and Jacob, were her nieces, being the daughters of Thomas Lull Jr. The homes of the two families sat almost across from each other on High Street.
+William Caldwell and Elizabeth raised their family in the old Lull house at the current location of 36 High Street, taken down in about 1879, and the Caldwell family grew, with many of the family homes, including the original William Caldwell house still standing.
 The Lull family name disappeared from Ipswich.

 On the 25th of December, 1717, Thomas Lull Senior made his Will, in which he gave “to my Loving & well-beloved wife Elizabeth Lull the sole use & Improvement of my mansion house and barn and homestead in lands, and all things in any manner.”
 Lydia and her husband William Caldwell moved in with her mother.

-Thomas Lull II, son of Thomas I and Elizabeth Lull, was born 8 Dec.1661 in Dedham, Essex County, England.
+Thomas Lull II, son of Thomas I and Elizabeth Lull, was born Cecember 8, 1661 in Dedham, Essex County, England.
 He married Rebecca Kimball, daughter of John Kimball and Mary Bradstreet, on Jan 21, 1689.
 He died Feb.
 1713/4 in Ipswich.
 The John Kimball house still stands at 77 High Street.
 The children of Thomas and Elizabeth Lull included: